gcotelli/Currency-API/docs/reference/Baseline-groups.md

 loading targets:

-- `API-Deployment` will load all the packages needed in a deployed application
+- `API-Deployment` will load all the packages needed in a deployed application for running the API
+- `Worker-Deployment` will load all the packages needed in a deployed application for running the exporter
 - `Tests` will load the test cases
 - `CI` is the group loaded in the continuous integration setup, in this particular case it is the same as `Tests`